Spirits of well-known patrons are still gazing

 J. Pierpont Morgan was one of three members who built Sans Souci.
 He and his family vacationed in one of the condo units, which had three stories.
 The third story had a lovely porch which offered a fantastic view of the Jekyll River, which was his favorite place to “have a quiet time of reflection.”

-Southern Railroad Company President, Samuel Spencer, who loved to stay at The Jekyll Island Club, requested that the Wall Street Journal be brought to his suite.
+Southern Railroad Company President, Samuel Spencer, who loved to stay at The Jekyll Island Club, requested that a copy of the Wall Street Journal be brought to his suite.
 Every morning, he would enjoy his coffee while reading his favorite newspaper.
-Unfortunately Samuel Spencer died before his time in 1906 when the Southern Railroad train he was riding on was hit by another Southern Railroad train which was coming in the opposite direction.
+Unfortunately Samuel Spencer died before his time in 1906 when the Southern Railroad train he was riding on was hit by another train coming in the opposite direction.

 Employees were well-paid and appreciated by the clientele.

-Sans Souci — The entity of J. Pierpont Morgan still enjoys to sit out on this third story porch early in the morning.
+Sans Souci — The entity of J. Pierpont Morgan still enjoys sitting out on the third story porch early in the morning.

 Morgan’s spirit still enjoys watching the Jekyll River, while smoking his favorite brand of cigars.
-Guests who get up early in the morning who stay in this condo can smell the cigar smoke.
+Guests who get up early in the morning can smell the cigar smoke.

 The Aspinwall Room — The apparition of General Lloyd Aspinwall has been seen here.

-When the Jekyll Island Club first opened, The Aspinwall Room was called the Riverfront Veranda, which has a glorious view of the inspiring surroundings.
-It is no wonder that the spirit of General Lloyd Aspinwall still walks along this area.
+When the Jekyll Island Club first opened, The Aspinwall Room was called the Riverfront Veranda.
+It has a glorious view of the inspiring surroundings.
+It is no wonder that the spirit of General Lloyd Aspinwall still walks here.

 Spencer’s Suite — The entity of Samuel Spencer still enjoys the rooms of his suite, despite being dead.

-Unknown male entity who was a bell hop in the 1920s is still at work on the second floor of the main building.
+An unknown male entity who was a bellhop in the 1920s is still at work on the second floor of the main building.

-The apparition of a male bell hop, dressed in a 1920 Jekyll Island Club cap and suit uniform has been known to knock on the doors of newly married couples on their honeymoon, and offers the groom a newly pressed suit before vanishing into thin air.
+His apparition, dressed in a 1920 Jekyll Island Club cap and suit uniform, has been known to knock on the doors of newly married couples on their honeymoon, and offer the groom a newly pressed suit before vanishing into thin air.
 Now that’s job dedication!